anikethsaha/mern/README.md

 ## Look for the `config/index.js` for making changes in the configs of the project

-- Edit the src/client/index.js to make changes for client
+- *Edit* the src/client/index.js to make changes for client

-- Edit the src/components to make changes in components

-- Edit the src/server/index.js to make changes in the server
+- *Edit* the src/server/index.js to make changes in the server